Urinary Incontinence in Older Adults

 - Diseases such as arthritis that may make it difficult to get to the bathroom in time

-- Pelvic organ prolapse, which is when pelvic organs (such as the bladder, rectum, or uterus) shift out of their normal place into the vagina.
+- Pelvic organ prolapse, which is when pelvic organs (such as the bladder, rectum, or uterus) shift out of their normal place into the vagina or anus.
 When pelvic organs are out of place, the bladder and urethra are not able to work normally, which may cause urine to leak.

 Most incontinence in men is related to the prostate gland.
 Male incontinence may be caused by:

-- An enlarged prostate gland, which can lead to Benign Prostate Hyperplasia (BPH), a condition where the prostate grows as men age.
+- An enlarged prostate gland, which can lead to benign prostate hyperplasia, a condition in which the prostate grows as men age

 There are different types of incontinence:

-- Stress incontinence occurs when urine leaks as pressure is put on the bladder, for example, during exercise, coughing, sneezing, laughing, or lifting heavy objects.
-It’s the most common type of bladder control problem in younger and middle-age women.
-It may begin around the time of menopause.
+- Stress incontinence occurs when urine leaks as pressure is put on the bladder, such as during exercise, coughing, sneezing, laughing, or lifting heavy objects.
+It’s the most common type of bladder control problem in younger and middle-aged women.
+It also may begin later, around the time of menopause.